Leslie West: Reforming Mountain and solo career: 1973–2000

-West also played guitar for the track "Bo Diddley Jam" on Bo Diddley's 1976 20th Anniversary of Rock 'n' Roll all-star album.
+During the mid 1970s, West issued a pair of albums simply credited to himself, 1975's The Great Fatsby (which included a guest appearance by Mick Jagger on guitar) and 1976's The Leslie West Band (which featured Mick Jones on guitar before he formed Foreigner).

 Since 1981, Mountain has continued to reform, tour, and record on a regular basis.
-West teamed up with Ian Gillan of Deep Purple renown, to co-write and play guitar on the song "Hang Me Out To Dry" from the Gillan album ToolBox, released in Europe in 1991.
+West teamed with Ian Gillan of Deep Purple renown, to co-write and play guitar on the song "Hang Me Out to Dry" from the Gillan album ToolBox, released in Europe in 1991.
 West and Joe Bonamassa recorded Warren Haynes' "If Heartaches Were Nickels" together.
-West released it on Guitarded (2005), and Bonamassa on A New Day Yesterday (2000).
+West released it on Guitarded (2005) and Bonamassa on A New Day Yesterday (2000).
 In May 1987, West played the band leader in a series of late night pilot shows for Howard Stern on the FOX network.
 He taped a total of five shows with Stern, which never aired.
-Stern went on to create a new show dubbed the Channel 9 show without West.
+Stern created a new show dubbed the Channel 9 show without West.
 West continued to make occasional appearances on radio, notably on Stern's radio show.

 21st century

 West contributed the music and co-wrote the lyrics to the song "Immortal" on Clutch's 2001 album Pure Rock Fury, which was a reworked cover of the song "Baby I'm Down" from West's first album.
-In 2005 he contributed to Ozzy Osbourne's Under Cover album, performing guitar on a remake of "Mississippi Queen".
-In addition to fronting Mountain, West continued to record and perform on his own.
-His solo album, entitled Blue Me, was released in 2006 on the Blues Bureau International label.
+In 2005, he contributed to Ozzy Osbourne's Under Cover album, performing guitar on a remake of "Mississippi Queen".
+In addition to fronting Mountain, West recorded and performed on his own.
+His solo album, titled Blue Me, was released in 2006 on the Blues Bureau International label.
 West was inducted into the Long Island Music Hall of Fame on October 15, 2006.
 In 2007, Mountain released Masters of War on Big Rack Records, an album featuring 12 Bob Dylan covers that saw Osbourne providing guest vocals on a rendition of the title track.

 West married his fiancée Jenni Maurer on stage after Mountain's performance at the Woodstock 40th anniversary concert in Bethel, New York (August 15, 2009).
-A concert crowd of over 15,000 people was present, as West and Maurer were wed under a canopy of upraised electric guitars.
+A concert crowd of over 15,000 people was present as West and Maurer were wed under a canopy of upraised electric guitars.
 On June 20, 2011, West had his right leg amputated as a result of complications from diabetes.
 West made his first public appearance after his surgery on August 13, 2011.
-In 2014, West was a guest performer on Eli Cook's album, Primitive Son.
+In 2014, West was a guest performer on Eli Cook's album Primitive Son.
 His 2015 album, Soundcheck, peaked at number 2 on the Billboard Top Blues Albums chart.

 Weeks before his death West was scheduled to begin recording a new studio album with a variety of guitarists.
-That group of musicians including Slash, Zakk Wylde, Dee Snider, and others, came together to record the album, titled Legacy: A Tribute To Leslie West, which was released on 25 March 2022.
+That group of musicians, including Slash, Zakk Wylde, Dee Snider, and others, came together to record the album, titled Legacy: A Tribute to Leslie West, which was released on 25 March 2022.